Group User Roles & Capabilities

-The LifterLMS Groups add-on provides four user levels which provide group members with permission to perform specific actions within their group.
+The LifterLMS Groups add-on provides four user levels that grant group members permission to perform specific actions within their group.

-By working outside of the WordPress role and capability system, you are add any WordPress user (with any WordPress role) to any number groups.
-If a user belongs to multiple groups it is possible for that user to have a different group role within each group.
+By working outside of the WordPress role and capability system, you are able to add any WordPress user (with any WordPress role) to any number of groups.
+If a user belongs to multiple groups, they may have different roles within each group.

 manage_group_members: Allows the user to add and remove group members.